ops-school/admission-challenge/assignments/prerequisites.md

 ## General Guidelines
 - Your code should be as simple as possible.

-- Your code should be tested by running `vagrant destroy` and `vagrant up` and see all fixes and tasks are implemented.
+- Your code should be tested by running `vagrant destroy` and `vagrant up` and see all fixes and tasks are implemented automatically.

+> IMPORTANT: The `vagrant up` command must finish successfully (with return code 0).
 - We don't do code reviews.
 Our tests run automatically, so make sure everything runs and finishes successfuly before you submit your assigment for review.

 ## Read more...